SIJABULILE-NCUBE/CDV01_Career_Goals_Reflection_SIJNCU25575_PTO2508_A_SIJABULILE-NCUBE_CDV01/README.md

       *Operations and Administration :Skilled in Credit fulfilment, documentation, and compliance management.

       *Client Portfolio Management:Managing SME and Commercial Banking clients with high value mandates.

-2.
-      *Finanacial Systems Proficiency:Experienced with platforms such as ESP,BTP,SAP,e-natis,and Global Login.
+      *Financial Systems Proficiency:Experienced with platforms such as ESP,BTP,SAP,e-natis,and Global Login.

       *Regulatory and compliance knowledge:Strong understanding of NCS,FAIS,and FICA Regulations.